Okay, so. Let’s get real about “Clean Beauty.”

 They make my favorite foundation–the BarePRO liquid foundation–I’ve tried so many other “clean” foundations and none of them stack up, so for me, this is “clean enough” for the performance I get!

+I have dabbled less with BC makeup than skincare, but what I have tried, I’ve really liked!
 I just recently purchased this eyeshadow palette so I could test it out and review, but I’ve yet to try it!
 I really love all the colors in this one though!
 The only other makeup products I’ve purchased from them are their sheer lipsticks and their glosses!

 I love this brand especially for their beautiful lipsticks!
 I would equate their matte lipsticks to MAC’s in terms of product performance and punchy color–but without the drying effects some of their matte lipsticks can have!